marchaesen/vcxsrv/mesalib/src/amd/compiler/README.md

 RADV_DEBUG=nocache,shaders ACO_DEBUG=validateir,validatera vkcube
 ```

+### Using GCC sanitizers

+GCC has several sanitizers which can help figure out hard to diagnose issues.
+To use these, you need to pass
+the `-Dbsanitize` flag to `meson` when building mesa.
+For example `-Dbsanitize=undefined` will add support for
+the undefined behavior sanitizer.

+### Hardened builds and glibc++ assertions

+Several Linux distributions use "hardened" builds meaning several special compiler flags are added by
+downstream packaging which are not used in mesa builds by default.
+These may be responsible for
+some bug reports of inexplicable crashes with assertion failures you can't reproduce.

+Most notable are the glibc++ debug flags, which you can use by adding the `-D_GLIBCXX_ASSERTIONS=1` and
+`-D_GLIBCXX_DEBUG=1` flags.

+To see the full list of downstream compiler flags, you can use eg. `rpm --eval "%optflags"`
+on Red Hat based distros like Fedora.

+### Good practices

 Here are some good practices we learned while debugging visual corruption and hangs.

 1. Bisecting shaders: